CogGrinder/Fortran-Stencil-Microbenchmarks/doc/02_user.md

 ## Warnings
 You must clean before generating code to avoid keeping compiled files made with the wrong compiler.

+Using non-nvfortran with GPUs is not supported as of now.

 ## Variants
 Once everything is installed, you may execute and plot benchmarks in multiple ways.
 The default mode is run when you use the commands: